-We are pleased to present the 2016 Annual Report for the Sacramento-Yolo Mosquito and Vector Control District.
-This year we are happy to be celebrating 70 years of service protecting our community and the residents we serve against mosquitoes, West Nile virus (WNV) and other threats to public health.
+We are happy to present the 2017 Annual Report for the Sacramento-Yolo Mosquito and Vector Control District.
+Once again, the District successfully protected the residents of Sacramento and Yolo counties against mosquitoes, West Nile virus (WNV) and other threats to public health using a comprehensive Integrated Pest Management (IPM) approach.
 This report describes the work performed by the District.